 Maintenance and Best Practices

 Organization isn't a one-time project.
-Your wine collection changes as you buy new bottles, drink favorites, and as wines mature—which means your system needs regular maintenance to stay functional.
+Your wine collection changes as you buy new bottles, drink favorites, and as wines mature, which means your system needs regular attention to stay functional.

 Establish a Rotation System